HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 make sure Part 5 and 6 of research plan is complete

-1. Halo Effect (discuss connection to Pretty Privilege using articles here)
+1. Halo Effect (make connections to Pretty Privilege using articles here)

 -